Prowler (Marvel Comics): Hobie Brown

-"Second Prowler"
+Second Prowler

-At one point, Bella Donna (Narda Ravanna) stole Hobie Brown's costume and equipment and hired a cat burglar that Spider-Man fought a long time ago to become the new Prowler.
+At one point, the criminal Bella Donna (Narda Ravanna) stole Hobie Brown's costume and equipment and hired a cat burglar that Spider-Man had fought a long time ago to become the new Prowler.
 During one of his crimes, Prowler accidentally kills a guard.
 Furthermore, the witnesses see his silhouetted profile and believe Spider-Man to be implicated in the murder.
 Eventually, Spider-Man captures both Bella Donna and the Prowler, clears both his and the original Prowler's name, and returns Hobie's stolen equipment.
-This Prowler is later seen at the "Bar With No Name" attending Stilt-Man's wake, and calls himself the "Second Prowler".
-He has a brief fight with the original Prowler at Stilt-Man's funeral.
-Sometime after the original Prowler leaves, the Punisher poisons the guests' drinks and blows the place up.
-It is later mentioned that "they all had to get their stomachs pumped and be treated for third-degree burns".

 Rick Lawson

 Rick Lawson is the third incarnation of Prowler.
 A medical intern, he was present when Hobie Brown was brought into the hospital where he worked due to a back injury.
 The costume was partly cut away to conceal Hobie's superhero identity, but his friends were unwilling to risk moving him due to the back injury, leading to Lawson finding a portion of the costume that was left unattended and deducing Hobie's identity.
 After finding Hobie's address from his medical files, Lawson steals a replica of the Prowler costume, using new tech to both rob patients in the ICU and get revenge on those who had "wronged" him in the past, such as a construction foreman who fired him when needing the job to complete medical school.
 He has an encounter with the Vulture, who seeks revenge against the original Prowler and nearly kills him, but Spider-Man interferes and defeats Vulture.
 Afterwards, Lawson is taken to the hospital and the Prowler costume is returned to Hobie (who is still recovering from paralysis).